SoundQubed Amp Kits, Wire & Big 3 Kits for Car Audio Installs

 • Additional battery or sodium-ion support

 The entire electrical path should be planned before installing the amplifier.
-A large amp can only make power when the vehicle, alternator, batteries and wiring can supply the required current.
+A large amp can only make power when the vehicle, alternator, batteries, wiring, grounds, and fuse protection can supply the required current safely.

-Frequently Asked Questions About SoundQubed Amp Kits & Wire
+Frequently Asked Questions About SoundQubed Amp Kits and Wire

 What size SoundQubed amp kit do I need?

-The correct wire size depends on the amplifier’s current demand, the cable length and whether the wire is OFC or CCA.
+The correct wire size depends on the amplifier’s current demand, cable length, charging voltage, conductor material, and whether the wire is OFC or CCA.
 Larger amplifiers usually require larger cable than smaller daily-driver amps.

 Does SoundQubed offer OFC amp kits?